 Simple English definitions for legal terms

-Read a random definition: knowing
+Read a random definition: great bodily injury

 A recapture clause is a part of a contract or lease agreement that allows one party to recover goods or property if certain conditions are not met.
 For example, if a contract sets a price for goods but market conditions change drastically, the recapture clause may allow the seller to recover the goods or adjust the price.
 In a commercial lease, the recapture clause may give the landlord the right to terminate the lease and take back the property if the tenant's profits are too low.